 Some of these treatments may have side effects, such as fatigue, nausea, or loss of appetite.

-- Keep active by maintaining a social calendar or attending a support group.
+- Keep active, if you can, by maintaining a social calendar or attending a support group.

-- Maintain a healthy weight.
-Obesity has been linked to adverse outcomes in men with prostate cancer.
+- Maintain a moderate weight.
+Obesity has been

-- Find an exercise you enjoy and make it part of your regular routine.
+- If you feel well enough and are able, find an exercise you enjoy and make it part of your regular routine.
 Walking, swimming, and lifting weights are all good choices.

-- Eliminate or reduce use of tobacco products, such as cigarettes.
+- Eliminate or reduce the use of tobacco products, such as cigarettes.